 Cat seizures can happen without warning.
 On September 9, 2010, Linda Woodward's cat Denali suddenly writhed, twisted, fell, and rolled on the floor.
 He began madly biting his rear toes.
-He was eerily silent but conscious, and seemed in some weird Halloween world of his own.
-About two minutes later, he stood up and appeared fine, though soaked in urine, and wanted to eat.
+He was eerily silent but conscious, and seemed in some far away world of his own.
+About two minutes later, he stood up and appeared fine, though soaked in urine, and he wanted to eat.

 The day before, she'd seen Denali fall from his perch a table.
 A chair crashed over on him, and her two dogs piled on top.
 As a longtime Ragdoll breeder, she'd had cats fall before, and in 45 years they'd always recovered.
 But Denali was different.

 For the next five days, Denali silently seized, repeating that same eerie pattern of writhing, peeing, and biting his own rear toes for 30 to 50 seconds.
 After two or three minutes he seemed recovered and headed for the food bowl.

 Linda tried to keep him clean.
 Just touching his spine during a bath triggered a seizure.
 She guessed he'd hurt his back in the fall and hoped spinal injuries could regenerate with treatment.

 Denali's best cat-friends started to avoid him.
 They refused to groom or sleep with him.
 He smelled bad.
 His seizures scared them.
 Denali began to hide, too.